From the Soil Up: How Terroir Tells Its Story in Every Sip

 As the walk continues downhill from the tasting room, the vineyard starts to explain itself in new ways.
 Slope matters.
 Elevation matters.

 Steep terrain drains water quickly, which means vines never sit in excess moisture.
-This natural stress encourages balance—slower growth, smaller berries, thicker skins.
+This natural stress encourages balance, slower growth, smaller berries, and thicker skins.
 Elevation brings cooler nights and wider temperature swings, helping grapes retain acidity while ripening steadily during the day.

 None of this can be rushed.
 And we don’t try to.

-Much of our seasonal vineyard work—shoot thinning, leafing decisions, canopy management—is about restraint.
+Much of our seasonal vineyard work, shoot thinning, leafing decisions, and canopy management, is about restraint.
 Knowing what not to do is just as important as knowing what to do.
 We don’t chase uniformity or force ripeness.
 Instead, we observe how each block responds to sun, wind, and slope, adjusting gently when needed.

 When people ask why two vintages of the same wine taste different, this is part of the answer.
 The vineyard never repeats itself exactly.
 Terroir fluctuates and evolves; it is not static.